mbermont/Spotify_Project/docs/e_summary.md

   score of 6.667%

 What risks/limitations/assumptions affect these findings?
+* The main limitation is the unbalance of the target data.
+The top value fo rthe target apears over 6000 times in the dataset, while the smallest target value only appears 1000 times in the dataset.

 Summarize your statistical analysis, including: implementation evaluation inference

+My model uses a Multiclass classification neural network to find genre of a song given the songs atttributes.
+I have been experimenting with multiple different settings for the neural network, including changing the number of hidden layer, the number of nodes, and the number of epochs.
+I have found the best result with 4 hidden layers, 2 layers with 32 nodes and two other hidden layers with 64 nodes, and 90 epochs.
+This model is ~67% accurate, with a cross entropy score close to one.
+This tells me that the model is limited by the data.
+As stated the

 Clearly document and label each section of your notebook(s)